7thLucas/full-app-6a2e6-0ae3e-4723/_doc/product-overview.md

-Act as a Principal Software Architect and Senior Full-Stack Engineer.
-I want to build a production-grade, highly scalable Advanced Cricket Scoreboard App that features full Custom Team & Player Creation alongside professional match-tracking logic.
-Provide a comprehensive system design, database schema, state management architecture, and core code for the following requirements:
+# Cricket Scorer Pro — Product Overview
+*(Working name — pending user confirmation)*

+## What It Is
+Cricket Scorer Pro is a production-grade, mobile-first cricket scoring application for local, amateur, and community cricket teams.
+It enables any group to define custom teams and players, run professional ball-by-ball match scoring, and generate accurate real player statistics — all persisted locally on-device with zero cloud dependency.

+## The Core Problem
+Local and amateur cricket teams play serious cricket but have no serious, flexible scoring tool.
+Existing apps either:
+- Target professional leagues only — rigid, pre-set team databases, no custom rosters
+- Are too lightweight — missing correct extras accounting, no player stats, no undo
+- Force a full restart when the scorer makes a single mistake

+The result: scorecards are inaccurate, player stats are unreliable, and the scoring experience is frustrating for every team manager, scorer, and captain.

+## Who Uses It
+- **Primary user — Match Scorer**: The person responsible for ball-by-ball scoring during a live match; needs speed, accuracy, and the ability to correct mistakes instantly without restarting
+- **Secondary user — Team Manager / Captain**: Organizes custom teams and rosters before a match; reviews individual player stats after the game

+## Core Capabilities

-1. Custom Teams & Players Creation Module (CRUD):
+### 1. Custom Teams & Players (CRUD)
-- Custom Teams: Users must be able to create, save, and edit custom teams with personalized Team Names, Short Names (e.g., "Gully XI", "MUM"), and custom colors.
-These must persist in local storage (SQLite/Hive).
+- Create and persist teams with: Team Name, Short Name (e.g., "Gully XI", "MUM"), and custom brand colors
-- Custom Player Roster: Within each team, users can add players with any custom name.
-For each player, capture their profile metadata: Role (Batsman, Bowler, All-Rounder, Wicketkeeper), Batting Style (RHB/LHB), and Bowling Style (Fast, Spin, etc.).
+- Add players with full profiles: custom name, Role (Batsman / Bowler / All-Rounder / Wicketkeeper), Batting Style (RHB / LHB), Bowling Style (Fast / Medium-Fast / Medium / Off-Spin / Leg-Spin / Slow Left-Arm)
-- Quick-Add UI: Include a fast-input feature where a user can paste/type 11 names separated by commas to instantly generate a team roster before a match.
+- **Quick-Add**: paste or type 11 comma-separated names to instantly generate a full playing XI roster before a match
+- All team and player data persists locally via SQLite (sqflite package) or Hive

-2. Advanced Match Engine & Rules:
+### 2. Advanced Match Engine
-- Multi-Format & Setup: Match setup must allow selecting two pre-saved custom teams, picking the active Playing XI, assigning Captain/Wicketkeeper, defining total overs, and setting the toss result.
+- **Match Setup**: Select two saved custom teams → pick Playing XI from roster → assign Captain and Wicketkeeper → define total overs → record toss result
-- Ball-by-Ball Accounting: Precise handling of runs (+1, +2, +3, +4, +6) and Extras (Wide, No-Ball, Bye, Leg-Bye, Penalty runs).
-Wides and No-Balls must add 1 run to the total and NOT count as legal balls.
+- **Ball-by-Ball Accounting**: Runs (+1, +2, +3, +4, +6) and all Extras — Wide (+1 run, does NOT consume a legal ball), No-Ball (+1 run, does NOT consume a legal ball), Bye, Leg-Bye, Penalty
-- Dynamic Dismissals: Handle all major dismissal types (Bowled, Caught, LBW, Run Out, Stumped, etc.) mapping directly to the specific `batsman_id`, `bowler_id`, and `fielder_id` from the custom rosters.
+- **Dynamic Dismissals**: Bowled, Caught, LBW, Run Out, Stumped, Hit Wicket, Retired Hurt — each mapped to `batsman_id`, `bowler_id` (where applicable), and `fielder_id` from the custom roster
-- Undo/Redo Engine: Implement an Event Sourcing or Command Pattern allowing the scorer to undo/redo an infinite chain of ball events to fix scoring mistakes.
+- **Undo / Redo Engine**: Event-sourcing / Command Pattern — infinite undo/redo chain over all ball events; corrects any mistake at any point without restarting the match

-3. Relational Database Schema (SQL):
+### 3. Relational Database Schema (SQL)
-- Provide a normalized SQL schema linking: Custom_Teams -> Custom_Players -> Matches -> Innings -> Ball_by_Ball_Events.
+Normalized schema: `Custom_Teams → Custom_Players → Matches → Innings → Ball_By_Ball_Events`
-- Ensure every stat (runs faced, balls bowled, economy, strike rate) is dynamically computed from individual ball events linked to unique player IDs.
+Every batting and bowling statistic (runs scored, balls faced, strike rate, wickets taken, economy rate) is derived dynamically from individual ball events linked to unique player IDs — never stored as denormalized totals.

-4. State Management Implementation:
+### 4. Type-Safe State Management
-- Write a type-safe State Reducer (TypeScript or Dart/Flutter) that demonstrates how a 'BALL_BOWLED' event or a 'WICKET' event mutates the global match state, seamlessly transitions the striker/non-striker, tracks over progression (6 legal balls), and updates individual custom player statistics.
+State reducer (Dart / TypeScript) handling `BALL_BOWLED` and `WICKET` action types:
+- Correct striker / non-striker rotation after each ball
+- Over progression: 6 legal balls = over complete → requires new bowler selection
+- Live per-player stat accumulation directly from the event stream

+## Technology Stack
+- **App**: Flutter (Dart) — mobile-first (iOS & Android)
+- **Local Persistence**: SQLite via `sqflite` package, or Hive for object-level storage
+- **State Management**: Riverpod or Bloc (type-safe reducer pattern)
+- **Architecture**: Event Sourcing / Command Pattern for the match engine

+## Strategic Principles
+- **Event-driven truth**: every stat derives from ball events — no denormalization, no drift between display and reality
+- **Local-first**: all data lives on-device; no cloud dependency for core scoring
+- **Undo is first-class**: the command pattern is the core architecture, not a feature bolted on
+- **Player identity is central**: every dismissal, every ball, every stat ties back to a named custom player with a unique ID

+## Positioning
+The professional-grade ball-by-ball cricket scorer for local and community cricket — bridging the gap between informal gully scoring on paper and the precision of broadcast-quality scorecards.

+## Brand & Tone
+- Precise, community-focused, trustworthy
+- Primary color: cricket green (deep, ~#166534)
+- Accent color: amber/cricket ball (~#f59e0b)
+- Primary audience feel: the serious gully cricket organizer who wants pro-quality records for their own teams

+## Weekly Verified Operation
+**Match Scored** — a complete cricket match tracked ball-by-ball from toss to final result, submitted by a real scorer in the deployed app.
+*Volume and frequency facts not yet provided by the user — see North Star slide for the formula template with labeled assumptions.*